bit-demos/bit-storybook/README.md

 > The list of dependencies varies between different Storybook setups according to the framework.

-The last step is to configure Storybook to find story files across the repository.
-Open the `.storybook/main.js` and change the `stories` array to:
+Next configure Storybook to find story files across the repository.
+Open `.storybook/main.js` and change `stories` array to:

 ```js
 module.exports = {